b9Joker108/a_glockenspiel_magistery/bibliography/bibliography_v1_.md

 **Purport:**

-This work has a most useful and refined schematic, grapheme and/or infographic of the Circle of Fifths which will be one of the principal sources to support the formulation and codification ofvmy own.
+This work has a most useful and refined schematic, grapheme and/or infographic of the Circle of Fifths which will be one of the principal sources to support the formulation and codification of my own.

+### MIKHAILOVA, T. ###

+* Mikhailova, Tatyana A.; Roper, Jonathan; Toporkov, Andrey L. & Nikolayev, Dmitry S. (eds.)
+(2011). *Charms, Charmers and Charming: Oral Charms in Structural and Comparative Light*.
+Proceedings of the Conference of the International Society for Folk Narrative Research’s (ISFNR) Committee on Charms, Charmers and Charming 27–29th October, 2011, Moscow, Russia.
+Moscow, Russia: The Russian Foundation for Basic Research.
+ISBN 9785986042763.
+Source: https://www.isfnr.org/files/Moscow_meeting_book.pdf (accessed: Sunday, June 29, 2025)

+**Purport:**
+...

-### Moore, J. ###
+### MOORE, J. ###

 * Moore, Prof. Jeffrey M. (2001).
 'Percussion Techniques for the Instrumental Music Educator'.
 Orlando, Florida, U.S.A.: University of Central Florida (College of Arts and Sciences Department of Music).